-Last but certainly not least, landscape photographers can put this lens to really good use.
+Landscape photographers can put this lens to really good use as well.

-But for landscapes, more often than you’d think, you want to be able to isolate a certain part of the landscape while far away and you need a tool like the Nikon 70 200 VR II to do it.
-Not everything can be done with the wider angle lenses, even though they’re an essential part of your camera bag.
+For landscapes, there are instances when you want to be able to isolate a certain part of the landscape while far away and you need a lens like this to do it.
+Not everything can be done with the wider angle lenses, even though you’ll probably use them more for landscape photography.

 Final Thoughts on the 70 200 f2 8 Nikon

-It’s super sharp.
-It has gorgeous colors and bokeh and you don’t have to deal with much of any optical weirdness like chromatic aberration or ghosting.
+It’s very sharp.
+It has nice colors and bokeh and you don’t have to deal with much of any optical issues like chromatic aberration or ghosting.

-If you’re going to be doing this as a living or even think you may do so in the future, the Nikon 70-200 is absolutely worth investing in.
-Especially if you’re thinking about getting into any of the types of photography that I mentioned previously in the article.
+It’s an expensive lens but if you do photography as a living or think you may do so in the future, the Nikon 70-200 is worth investing in.

 The problems of this Nikon 70-200 are in the details.
-It has incredible image quality but that comes at the expense of size and weight.
-It’s just obnoxiously big and heavy.
+It has incredible image quality but it’s also big and heavy.